edwin-finance/docs/core-concepts/how-edwin-works.md

 icon: 🦉
 ---

-# 🦉 How Edwin Works
+# 🦉 How edwin Works

-Edwin is a TypeScript library that serves as the bridge between AI agents and DeFi protocols.
+edwin is a TypeScript library that serves as the bridge between AI agents and DeFi protocols.
 It provides a unified, secure interface for AI agents to interact with various DeFi protocols while abstracting away the complexity of blockchain operations and protocol-specific implementations.

 ## System Architecture